seanwevans/Damnati/README.md

 ## Output

 The simulator prints summary statistics in JSON format, including average score, minimum and maximum scores, standard deviation, and per-strategy results.
 The top few agents and their scores are also listed.

-## License

-This repository does not include a license file.
-Please ensure compliance with any applicable licenses before using this code.